sweirich/pi-forall/notes3.md

 	 G |- subst a by b => A

-Note that our elimination form for equality is still fairly powerful.
+Note that our elimination form for equality is powerful.
 We can use it to show that propositional equality is symmetric and transitive.

     sym : (A:Type) -> (x:A) -> (y:A) -> (x = y) -> y = x
     trans : (A:Type) -> (x:A) -> (y:A) -> (z:A) -> (x = z) -> (z = y) -> (x = y)

-Furthermore, we can extend this once more, when the proof `b` is also a variable.
+Furthermore, we can also extend `subst`, the elimination form for propositional equality as we did for booleans.
+As above, this rule only applies when `b` is also a variable.

     G |- a <= A { a1 / x } { refl / y }    G |- y => x = a1
 	 -------------------------------------------------------- subst-left